What is Business Intelligence: a complete guide to successful BI, plus the benefits and pitfalls

 4. ACTUALIZE: regularly evaluate the standards and targets and adjust them as needed.
 Or arrange for the execution to have more or less resources so that you can still meet the standard.
 By regular we mean weekly or monthly.

-So Dr. Deming’s famous circle (PDCA) turns out to be very important to achieve success with BI.
+So Dr. Deming’s famous circle (PDCA) turns out to be very important to achieving success with BI.
 Do you really want to have success?
 Then link continuous improvement to Business Intelligence.

 The 101 steps to Business Intelligence success